What Makes Viral Marketing Work?

 Social media has significantly increased the power and potential of word-of-mouth and buzz marketing as revenue drivers for the business.
 In the past, word-of-mouth advertising happened in the context of private conversations between family and friends, and buzz marketing relied on low-velocity communication methods like newspapers to get the word out on any major scale.

-Today, word-of-mouth marketing happens through digital channels where users engage with marketing content and share it on their social platforms.
+Today, word-of-mouth marketing happens through digital marketing channels where users engage with marketing content and share it on their social platforms.
 A single share on social media can reach hundreds, thousands or even millions of people at the touch of a button.
 Social sharing is a twenty-first-century version of word-of-mouth – except it can be thousands of times more effective.

 As more businesses have realized the huge potential of viral marketing for reaching their target customers, marketers have worked to develop an understanding of what factors contribute to a successful viral marketing campaign.
 A theory known as the STEPPS model describes six factors that help a message go viral.